Wealth Club – Compelling investments for experienced investors

 Charges

-A summary of the main charges and savings is shown below.
+A summary of the main charges is shown below.
 Some of these will be payable by the investor, others by the investee companies.
-The investment may have additional charges and expenses: please see the provider documents, including the Key Information Document, for more details.
+The investment may have additional charges, expenses and fees: the provider documents, including the Key Information Document, contain more details.

 Investor charges